Biopesticide: Mycopesticide

 Mycopesticides include fungi and fungi cell components.
 Propagules such as conidia, blastospores, chlamydospores, oospores, and zygospores have been evaluated, along with hydrolytic enzyme mixtures.
 The role of hydrolytic enzymes especially chitinases in the killing process, and the possible use of chitin synthesis inhibitors are the prime research areas.

-Nanotechnology

-The encapsulation of some biological compounds in nanoparticulate systems has been shown to improve their effectiveness against pests, reduce their toxicity toward people and the environment, and lessen the losses caused by physical deterioration (such as volatilization and leaching).
-Thus, nanotechnology may aid in the creation of less toxic biopesticides with acceptable safety profiles, greater active agent stability, improved efficacy against the intended pests, and higher end-user acceptance.
-Neem (Azadirachta indica) oil can be effectively protected from quick degradation by the use of nanoparticles, providing a more sustained action on the intended pests.
-The biodegradable polymers utilised in this type of formulation enable continuous administration of the active ingredient with no damage to the environment.
-Because there is currently a lack of extensive understanding regarding risk assessment factors and the subsequent toxicity of nanoparticles towards components of agroecosystems after their release into the environment, future research must focus on ways to avoid the risks associated with the use of nanoparticles.

 Examples

 Bacillus thuringiensis is a bacterium capable of causing disease of Lepidoptera, Coleoptera and Diptera.
 The toxin from B. thuringiensis (Bt toxin) has been incorporated directly into plants via genetic engineering.
 Bt toxin manufacturers claim it has little effect on other organisms, and is more environmentally friendly than synthetic pesticides.

 Other microbial control agents include products based on: